Merith-TK/cc-tweaked-fabric/README.md

 <img src="https://raw.githubusercontent.com/3prm3/cc-pack/main/pack.png" alt="CC: Restitched" width="16"  height="16"/> [3prm3/cc-pack](https://github.com/3prm3/cc-pack/)
 We also have a second resourcepack made by [3prm3](https://github.com/3prm3), it features a complete overhaul and can be enabled by enabling the `overhaul` resource pack, go check out his resource pack over here!

+## Relation to Stitching?
+The "stitched" is becuase of the name of the modloader this is on  the ["Fabric"](https://fabricmc.net/) modloader
 ## Contributing
 Any contribution is welcome, be that using the mod, reporting bugs or contributing code.
 In order to start helping develop CC:R there are a few rules
 1) Any updates that port commits from CC:T, ***MUST*** follow the format defined in [patchwork.md](patchwork.md) otherwise they will not be accepted,